Twende-Mbele works with two main government partners in Ghana,

 The Commission, also in accordance with the 1992 Constitution performs such other functions relating to development planning as the President may direct.

 Since 2017, President Akufo-Addo created a ministry with M&E’s as its primary mandate to track the performance of the ten ministries responsible for driving seven Presidential priority projects going forward.
-The Ministry of M&E is responsible for monitoring the performance of the ministries in fulfilling these presidential priorities, while also working closely with the NDPC to build a national system for M&E.
+As of 2020 the Ministry of Monitoring and Evaluation (MoME) has been redesignated as the Monitoring and Evaluation Secretariat (MES).
+Just like its predecessor, the MES is responsible for monitoring the performance of the ministries in fulfilling these presidential priorities, while also working closely with the NDPC to build a national system for M&E.